riceissa/issarice.com/pages/information-for-high-school-students.md

 (In other words, I think Paul Graham's essays already provide a lot of the heuristics of the argument; Scott does do a better job of linking to sources and using numbers though.)
 I get the feeling that my views didn't change after reading this, though perhaps for some, reading the article will give more coherence to your ideas.
 The conclusion is specifically disappointing, since it abruptly ends with "kindness is what's important".
-The essay also doesn't provide much that is actionable; we are left wondering "Okay, so what do *I* do?"
+The essay also doesn't provide much that is actionable; one is left wondering "Okay, so what do *I* do?"
 (In this sense I think Cognito Mentoring does a much better job.)

-He also has a(n older?) website called [Raikoth](http://www.raikoth.net/), which has the [The Consequentalism FAQ](http://www.raikoth.net/consequentialism.html).
+Scott Alexander also has an older website called [Raikoth](http://www.raikoth.net/), which has the [The Consequentalism FAQ](http://www.raikoth.net/consequentialism.html).

 # Depression

-Depression can be a source of *huge* problems in high school.
+High school can be a source of depression, since it is essentially [child abuse](https://www.quora.com/Do-most-intelligent-people-have-trouble-with-the-public-school-system/answer/Marcus-Geduld).
+Depression can in turn cause other problems.
 I'm not really an expert on the topic, but you can read my page on [Dealing with depression]().

 I also do more academic research into depression as an effective altruism cause on the [Depression page on the Cause Prioritization Wiki](http://causeprioritization.org/Depression).